 The purpose of mandatory continuing education (CE)/competency, as cited in the Kentucky Nursing Laws (KRS 314), is to require evidence of the nurse’s efforts to maintain and update nursing knowledge and skills needed to make competent judgments and decisions in nursing practice, nursing administration, nursing education, and/or nursing research.

-is a printable, two-page reference of the Kentucky Board of Nursing Continuing Education (CE)/Compliance requirements.
-Please click the link below to access the 2015-2016 CE Brochure
+The 2020 - 2021 CE Brochure is a printable, two-page reference of the Kentucky Board of Nursing Continuing Education (CE)/Compliance requirements.
+Click the link below to access the 2020 - 2021 CE Brochure.

 Click on the link below to access a list of Kentucky Board of Nursing approved CE providers.

-In addition to the list of KBN approved CE providers, if a continuing education course you wish to take is offered by a provider that is approved by one of the national nursing organizations listed below or any state board of nursing, it will be accepted by the KBN for the same number of contact hours:
+If a continuing education course is offered by a provider that is approved by one of the national nursing organizations listed below or any state board of nursing, it will be accepted by the KBN for the same number of contact hours:

 - American Academy of Nurse Practitioners (AANP)